riryrizkiyah/Labor-Classification/README.md

 years and older.
 However tabulated data covers household members aged 15 years and older.

 # Data Preparation
 Because there are too many variables in dataset (hundreds of columns), the features are choosen by my subjectivity based on general understanding about teh data.
+All the further steps are done by Python.

 The coverage of features that will be used to further analysis are:
 - Gender
 - Marital Status